Skip to content

 Loss & Training

-The framework is entirely training-free.
-No parameter updates are involved at any stage; all "learning" is realized through the accumulation and retrieval of textual rules.
-The objective is to maximize the cumulative output quality over the online test stream.
+Completely training-free.
+The framework does not involve parameter updates.
+"Learning" is achieved entirely through the accumulation and retrieval of textual rules.
+The objective is to maximize the cumulative output quality of the online test stream.

 Key Experimental Results